Saturday, January 4, 2025

 In Here Lies Love, the program brochure cites 1898 as the time when “The U.S. colonized the Philippines, having ‘liberated’ the country from Spain.”
 However, during the program, the D.J. bellowed that the U.S. bought the Philippines from Spain.
 The D.J. was more accurate.
 In a very real sense we have been owned by – or, if you must, depended on - the U.S. to this very day. (note the arrogance of this narrative).
 To some it was a love affair.
 To others it was a version of strife and suffering.

-To this day, local oligarchs control the Philippine government.
+To this day, local dynasties (and oligarchs) control the Philippine government.
 Their loyalists populate official government positions.
 It is like the game of musical chairs on who becomes president.

 During the time of Imelda, the Philippines, like other “developing countries had an American-style neoliberal economy.
 The result was an increase in the unequal distribution of wealth.
 These countries have thriving urban-global economies surrounded by massive populations of poverty and near-poverty.
 Since then, globalization (primarily capital and debt) has increased income inequality and migration.